fdelgadodelapuente/isce2_install/alos_yutian_example.md

-ISCE2 example for processing an ALOS interferogram of the 2010 Mw 7.0 Pichilemu earthquake, Chile.
+ISCE2 example for processing an ALOS interferogram of the 2008 Mw 7.2 Yutian earthquake, China.

 Download the data
 ```